mauzey1/cmor3_documentation/mydoc/mydoc_cmor3_github.md

 #### Getting Anaconda

   * [Anaconda](https://www.continuum.io/)
+    * Note: CMOR3 currently only has support for Python 2.7.
+Future versions will support Python 3.
   * Make sure anaconda is in your PATH (assuming ananconda is installed in ${HOME}/anaconda)

     ```bash